Traineeships for military veterans, first responders and their families

 As the program’s Group Training Organisation (GTO), MEGT will recruit, screen, employ and support trainees for the duration of the program, minimising the risk for Host Employers and allowing them to focus on developing and nurturing their trainees’ talents.

 Are financial incentives available?

-Under the Boosting Apprenticeship Commencements (BAC) wage subsidy program, business’ may be eligible for a 50% wage subsidy of up to $7,000 per quarter for the first year if the trainee commences prior to September 30th 2021.
+Under the Boosting Apprenticeship Commencements (BAC) wage subsidy program, business’ may be eligible for up to 50% of gross wages paid to a maximum of $7,000 per quarter for the first year if the trainee commences prior to March 31st 2022.
 MEGT can advise and assist with wage subsidy applications.